Trias (TRY) Trading Down 0.1% Over Last 7 Days

-Trias (CURRENCY:TRY) traded down 0.5% against the U.S. dollar during the one day period ending at 17:00 PM ET on July 18th.
-Trias has a total market cap of $608,556.11 and $1.00 worth of Trias was traded on exchanges in the last day.
-One Trias coin can now be purchased for approximately $0.0003 or 0.00000000 BTC on cryptocurrency exchanges.
-During the last week, Trias has traded down 0.1% against the U.S. dollar.
+Trias (CURRENCY:TRY) traded down 0.5% against the dollar during the 1-day period ending at 10:00 AM ET on July 21st.
+One Trias coin can now be purchased for approximately $0.0003 or 0.00000000 BTC on exchanges.
+Trias has a total market capitalization of $608,556.11 and approximately $1.00 worth of Trias was traded on exchanges in the last 24 hours.
+During the last seven days, Trias has traded 0.1% lower against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.